HSBC

 With HSBC you get all the benefits of banking with a global financial institution.
 Security, 24/7 customer service, fraud detection, and global acceptance are all a given with a big bank.

 Like other big banks, HSBC offers some decent switching perks from time to time.
-HSBC has been known to offer a tempting bonus to new customers who open an Advance Bank Account.
-This is a regular promotion to keep an eye out when you decide to switch accounts.
+It has been known to offer a tempting bonus to new customers who open an Advance Bank Account, so it’s worth keeping an eye out for when you decide to switch accounts.

 Compare HSBC’s current accounts